Frequently Asked Questions

 Do braces hurt?
 Dr Ward makes every effort to minimise the discomfort of braces, however, you will have a tight feeling in your teeth for 1-2 days after each adjustment.

-Are there payment plans available?
 Yes, Bite Right Orthodontics offers interest free payment plans.
-We are happy to give you our prices over the phone.
 Quotes for your treatment will be provided when you come in for your consultation.

 What methods of payment are there?
 We accept Cash, Cheque, Internet transfer, Eftpos (Cheque and Savings) and Credit Card (Visa, MasterCard and Bankcard).